kokmingchoy/TISC22/Level_2/README.md

 So, the SECRET_KEY may be represented by an 8-by-8 matrix of 1's and 0's.

-The solution is surprisingly simple: Given the opportunity to provide 8 challenge inputs, we can provide as input an 8-by-8 Identity Matrix (where each column of 1's and 0's are the challenge inputs).
-The resultant responses will give us back the SECRET_KEY matrix (where each column of 1's and 0's is a response output from the server).
+The solution is simple: Given the opportunity to provide 8 challenge inputs, we can provide as input an 8-by-8 Identity Matrix (where each column of 1's and 0's correspond with each of the challenge inputs).
+The resultant responses will give us back the SECRET_KEY matrix (where each column of 1's and 0's correspond with each response output from the server).

 Once we have the SECRET_KEY in an 8-by-8 matrix, we can then use it to generate the appropriate response per challenge from the server, like so (running in Python REPL):